 Sn.
 Directions/Sub directions nts including action ever required Impact on accounts and financial statements

-5 Whether the restructuring of loan was done as per the provisions of the Reserve Bank of India and Bank's own Restructuring of loan Policy. down gradation standard accounts of Rs.
-63.34 Crores not in compliance Additional provisio sory process directed of 2 restructured with total outstanding s as restructuring was of extant guidelines n for Rs.
-6.43 Crores bank as on 31.03.2020 Crores was required and bank having provided Rs.
+5 Whether the restructuring of Ioan was done as per the provisions of the Reserve Bank of India and Bank's own Restructuring of Ioan Policy. down gradation standard accounts of Rs.
+63.34 Crores not in compliance Additional provisio sory process directed of 2 restructured with total outstanding as restructuring was of extant guidelines n for Rs.
+6.43 Crore bank as on 31.03.2020 d Crores was required and bank having provided Rs.
 9.45 Crores only and as such additional provision for Rs.
 6.43 Crores was created

-6 Whether the Bank is maintaining/developing various assets of the State Govt.
+6 Whether the Bank is maintaining/ developing various assets of the State Govt.
 The treatment of the assets and expenditure incurred and revenue earned may be examined and comment may be offered. given to us, the developing Parks a Golf Course which bank.
-The bank I on and explanations bank is maintaining, and Gardens including are not owned by the has incurred Rs.3.56 hing and development to Rs.
+The bank on and explanation bank is maintaining and Gardens including are not owned by the nas incurred Rs.3.56 ning and developmen / to Rs.
 3.56 Crores has been incurred and revenue of Rs.1.56 Crores has been earned for maintaining/

-7 Whether the branches were doing window dressing and its impact/materiality on the overall deposit portfolio. and explanation giver ditor has reported any ssing.
+7 Whether the branches were doing window dressing and its impact/ materiality on the overall deposit portfolio. and explanation giver ditor has reported any ssing.

-8 Whether the Bank has been able to achieve the targets under Priority sector lending, if not, impact on the financial health of the Bank by lending the shortfall amount in Rural infrastructure Development Fund, Small industrial Development Bank of India, etc. may please be brought out. given to us, the Bar achieve the targets lending.
-As a result has to make deposi on and explanations it has not been able to under priority sectors of shortfall, the bankts of low yield interestesignated agencies as health is lower rate of return of interest ranging from 3.40% p.a. to 4.50% p.a. received from the agencies
+8 Whether the Bank has been able to achieve the targets under Priority sector lending, if not, impact on the financial health of the Bank by lending the shortfall amount in Rural infrastructure Development Fund, Small industrial Development Bank of India, etc. may please be brought out. given to us, the Bank has not been able to achieve the targets under priority sector lending.
+As a result of shortfall, the bank has to make deposits of low yield interest with the following designated agencies as b health is lower rate of return of interest ranging from (3.40% p.a. to 4.50% p.a. t received from the agencies

 Particulars Rs.in Crores

 NABARD 1327.52

 RIDF(NABARD) 1088.90

 SIDBI 1184.24

 NHB 292.64

 MUDRA 149.15

 Total 4042.45

-9 Whether there were cases of greening of advances, up gradation of loan account at the fag end of the Financial Year or delay/non- declaration of Nonperforming Assets as per RBI guidelines.
+9 Whether there were cases of greening of advances, up gradation of loan account at the fag end of the Financial Year or delay/non- declaration of Non- performing Assets as per RBI guidelines.
 Its impact on the profitability and Asset Classification.
 Advances amounting to Rs.525.99 Crores were not declared as NPA as per RBI guidelines which were downgraded after those were identified by the Statutory Auditors and additional provision of Rs.140.03 Crores and reversal of unrealized interest Rs.6.34 Crores was suggested.
-NPAs, where by advances of Rs.
+I NPAs, where by advances of Rs.
 525.99 Crores have been downgraded from the bank's standard assets classification.
 The impact